e2nIEE/pandapower/doc/control/controller.rst

 Station Controller
 ==================
-The following controllers are used for the representation of station controllers as used in PowerFactory.
-The Vdroop is a new controller class used for the local droop voltage control.
+The following controllers are used for the representation of station controllers as used in PowerFactory

 **********************
 Binary Search Control